SNEHALDD/Youtube_Video_Analysis/README.md

 ## Machine Learning Model

-- The model can be found in the [machine_learning_model.ipynb](https://github.com/SNEHALDD/Youtube_Comments_Bot_Analysis/blob/main/Youtube_Analysis/machine_learning_model.ipynb) file.
-- We used the Scikit-learn library and its CountVectorizer and naive_bayes MultinomialNB modules for the natural language processing.
-- Train_test_split was done on the text of the comments and the classification labels from the provided dataset.
-- Initial model obtains a 91% accuracy rating.
-- Running the same model on real world dataset does provide output labels, but is flagging 60% of comments as spam, which indicates some adjustments need to be made.

 ## Database Integration

 ## Contact
 If you want to contact us, you can reach us at